How To Prepare For Your Photo Session | A Complete Guide

 6. Shave The Night Before

 This tip mostly applies to facial hair or if you’ll be getting detailed shots of your legs.
 Shaving the night before your photoshoot will reduce any redness that may come from irritated skin.
-If you’re like me though and have a 5 o’clock shadow, here are some tips for minimizing redness on the day of your portraits.
+However, if you’re like me and have a 5 o’clock shadow, here are some tips for minimizing redness on the day of your portraits.

 7. Get On The Same Page As Your Photographer

-To have a successful photoshoot, it’s a great idea to share photo concepts with your photographer, so you are going for the same result.
+To have a successful photoshoot, it’s a terrific idea to share photo concepts with your photographer so you are going for the same result.
 Pinterest boards are my favorite way to communicate concepts.
 And if you need help coming up with a concept, check out this article.

 8. Pre-Plan Locations